TexteaInc/funix/README.md

 A Funix theme defines the mapping from data types to widgets.
 It further exposes the `props` of the UI components that embody the widgets in JSON so you can control the UI without knowing Javascript.
 Most of components used in Funix are from Material UI.

 For example, below is an example theme configure.
+To know more about how to define and apply a theme, please refer to [the Themes section in the reference manual](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md#themes).

 ```jsonc
 {